 - Construction Safety Consultant

-Job Outlook for Occupational Health and Safety Technicians
+Are There Job Opportunities for Occupational Health and Safety Technicians?

-In 2016, there was an estimated number of 18,100 jobs in the United States for Occupational Health and Safety Technician.
+There were about 18,100 jobs for Occupational Health and Safety Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Occupational Health and Safety Technician by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Occupational Health & Safety Technician are North Dakota, Florida, and Arkansas.
 Watch out if you plan on working in Maine, Kentucky, or Maryland.
 These states have the worst job growth for this type of profession.

-How Much Does an Occupational Health & Safety Technician Make?
+What is the Average Salary of an Occupational Health & Safety Technician